unforswearing/bash_semver/README.md

 #### Adding or updating a subpatch

-Option -s is append only. when passing a version to without a so-called "subpatch", option -s will append "a" as the subpatch to the version as "version-a".
-If the version already has a subpatch that is in the format "-[aA-zZ]", the subpatch will be incrmented, eg: version '1.5.2-r' will increment to '1.5.2-s'. incrementation of single letters works through letter z.
+Option `-s` is append only. when passing a version to without a so-called "subpatch", option `-s` will append "a" as the subpatch to the version as "version-a".
+If the version already has a subpatch that is in the format `-[aA-zZ]`, the subpatch will be incrmented, eg: version `1.5.2-r` will increment to `1.5.2-s`. incrementation of single letters works through letter z.

 #### Subpatches and metadata

-If the version contains metadata (set with option -d), the subpatch will be appended to the version after the metadata.
+If the version contains metadata (set with option `-d`), the subpatch will be appended to the version after the metadata.
 For example, version `1.5.2-r-dev-1.5.3` will be updated to `1.5.2-r-dev-1.5.3-a`.

 ### Metadata

-> Flags: `-d, --metadata`
+> option flags: `-d, --metadata`

 Add metadata to the version.